The Friction of Grains

 Our gardens plowed and gutted, roots and vines displayed as trophies for inspection

-By arts councils, tallied by crooked pens.
+by arts councils, tallied by crooked pens.

 And though the number of eggs hatched